Defines functions for working with expression functions and their applications

 Creates a new Expression Function Application, encoded as an Expression, as described at the top of this file.
 The arguments are not copied; if you do not wish them removed from their existing contexts, pass copies to this function.

-is an Expression representing an
+For example, if F is an Expression representing an

 Expression Function (or a metavariable that might later be instantiated as

-are any other Expressions (let's just
+one) and x and y are any other Expressions (let's just

-say the symbols "x" and "y" for this example) then newEFA(F,x,y)
+say the symbols "x" and "y" for this example) then newEFA(F,x,y) will be

-the Expression ("LDE EFA" F x y)
+the Expression ("LDE EFA" F x y).

 If the first argument is a metavariable then there must be one or more additional arguments of any type.
 If the first argument is an Expression Function (as per isAnEF()) then there must be a number of arguments following it that are equal to its arity.
 If these rules are not followed, an error is thrown.